EmoryPcvdLab/EagleVAC/README.md

 </tbody>
 </table>

-## References
+## Data Use Agreement/References
 If you leverage this atlas collection, in whole or in part, you MUST cite the following references in any publications.
+There is NO requirement to include the primary reference authors (Smith et al. 2022) as co-authors on your publication.

 <b>Primary reference</b>:
-* Smith et al. (2022)
+* Smith JL, Ahluwalia V, Gore RK, Allen JW (2022) (in preparation).

 <b>Eickhoff-Julich-Fan</b>:
 * Amunts K, Mohlberg H, Bludau S, Zilles K. Julich-Brain: A 3D probabilistic atlas of the human brain’s cytoarchitecture.
 Science.
 2020 Aug 21;369(6506):988-92. https://doi.org/10.1126/science.abb4588